Compress Image Online

 4.1 MB → 280 KB (93% smaller)Frequently asked questions

-How big a file can I compress?+
+How big a file can I compress before the browser stalls?+

-Tens of megabytes work fine on a modern laptop.
-Above 50MB the browser may stall while loading the file into memory.
-For very large files, downscale first using the Resize tool.
+Tens of megabytes work smoothly on a modern laptop.
+Above roughly 50 MB the browser may briefly stall while loading the file into memory, since the whole image has to be decoded at once.
+For very large source files, downscale first with the max-dimension control (or the dedicated Image Resize tool) before compressing — that reduces the in-memory footprint and the final file size at the same time.

 Why doesn't it support animated GIFs?+